353 County Route 537, Colts Neck, NJ 07722

 , Long Branch.

 Adjacent to Challenger Place is the Sprayground.
 This water-enhanced playground is scheduled to undergo a renovation.
-Reconstruction of the sprayground will begin this spring.
+Reconstruction of the sprayground will begin in the spring of 2016.
 Once the project is complete, visitors will be able to enjoy new spray features, a new cushioned surface, and an improved water filtration system.
-The project will likely cause a delay in the opening of the Spraygound for the season.
-Please check back for periodic updates.

 Here are some images of our plans: